steve-cm/RaaS/README.md

 * All dates will/must be represented in a format that is compatible with [ISO 8601](http://en.wikipedia.org/wiki/ISO_8601) (for example: *2013-02-21T20:37:07-07:00*).
 * Platform will be responsible for handling access to it's accounts (e.g. not allowing ACC1 to place an order using ACC2's account)... requests from authenticated platforms against their accounts will be implicitly trusted.
 * Whenever money is concerned, it is in cents (e.g. $4 = 400).
+* Fields in the RaaS API response objects may be added at any time.
+This means that whatever is used to demarshall the JSON responses into native data types needs to be able to handle unknown fields without failing.
+* All responses may include a `system_message` field.
+This is a note from TangoCard to the platforms and not intended for end users.
+This will notify of things like planned outages and should be monitored.